QF 4.7-inch Mk IX & XII naval gun: Description and history

-The S class, introduced the CP (central pivot) single Mark XXII mounting for the QF Mark XII 4.7 in gun.
-This new mounting had a shield with a sharply raked front, to allow increased elevation (to 55 degrees), contrasting noticeably with the vertical front of the previous CP Mark XVIII, and easily differentiated the S class onwards from their immediate predecessors.
+The S class introduced the CP (central pivot) single Mark XXII mounting for the QF Mark XII 4.7 in gun.
+This new mounting had a shield with a sharply raked front, to allow increased elevation (to 55 degrees), contrasting noticeably with the vertical front of the previous CP Mark XVIII, and easily differentiated the S class onwards from their predecessors.
 Savage was the exception in this respect, being fitted with 4.5 inch calibre; a twin mounting forward and two singles aft.

-The 4.7 inch calibre was finally superseded by the 4.5 inch calibre on the Z-class destroyers in 1943.
-The new 4.5 inch guns all had 55-degree elevation mounts and actually fired a shell slightly heavier than that of 4.7-inch Mk IX and XII guns, although slightly lighter than that fired by the 4.7 inch Mk XI gun.
+The 4.7 inch calibre was superseded by the 4.5 inch calibre on the Z-class destroyers in 1943.
+The new 4.5 inch guns all had 55-degree elevation mounts and fired a shell slightly heavier than that of 4.7-inch Mk IX and XII guns, although slightly lighter than that fired by the 4.7 inch Mk XI gun.